rmdpalo/JS-algorithms-and-data-structures/Problem Solving Patterns/Multiple Pointers Pattern/README.md

 __Very__ efficient for solving problems with minimal space complexity as well.

-We have some sort of linear structure, it could be an array, or a string, a singly-linked list or a doubly-linked list (more on these later).
-The idea is that we're searching for a pair of values or searching for something that meets a condition, usually it's a pair though.

 An example:
 Write a function called __sumZero__ which accepts a sorted array of integers.
 The function should find the __first__ pair where the sum is 0.
 Return an array that includes both values that sum to zero or undefined if a pair does not exist.